5j9/wikitextparser/README.rst

 A simple to use WikiText parsing library for `MediaWiki <https://www.mediawiki.org/wiki/MediaWiki>`_.

-The purpose is to allow users easily extract and/or manipulate templates, template parameters, parser functions, tables, external links, wikilinks, etc. found in wikitexts.
+The purpose is to allow users easily extract and/or manipulate templates, template parameters, parser functions, tables, external links, wikilinks, lists, etc. found in wikitexts.

 WikiTextParser currently only supports Python 3.3+